Last Updated: May 6, 2025

 Television Career

 While still on "ER," La Salle made his directorial debut with the 1996 HBO television film "Rebound: The Legend of Earl 'The Goat' Manigault," in which he also had a supporting role.
 Three years later, he appeared in the television film "Mind Prey."
-In the 00s, La Salle was in episodes of "The Twilight Zone," "The System," and "Without a Trace."
+In the 2000s, Eriq was in episodes of "The Twilight Zone," "The System," and "Without a Trace."
 Subsequently, he had a notable part as the United Nations Secretary General in the 2010 series finale of "24."
 The next year, La Salle had recurring roles on the HBO series "How to Make it in America" and the CBS medical drama series "A Gifted Man."
 His subsequent credits were "Blackout," "We Need Help," and "Under the Dome."

-ER Salary
+"ER" Salary

-In 1999, right around the time George Clooney was leaving ER, Eriq landed a new deal with producers that paid him $27 million over three seasons, $9 million per year.
+In 1999, right around the time George Clooney was leaving "ER," Eriq landed a new deal with producers that paid him $27 million over three seasons, $9 million per year.
 That's the same as earning around $14 million today after adjusting for inflation.
-The deal made him one of the highest paid actors on television, earning around $410,000 per episode.
+The deal made him one of the highest-paid actors on television, earning around $410,000 per episode.
 He had previously been earning $85,000 per episode.

 Getty